just-another-downer/landgrid-support/_articles/using-the-tileserver.md

 #### How to create a custom layer

+The basic order of operations to create a custom layer is:

+1. POST some json to define the styles or custom data for the layer.
+2. Read the response TileJSON to get the new layer's url(s).
+3. Use the urls specified in the response.

 To create a custom layer, POST layer definition json (example below) to `/api/v1/sources?token=`.
 You will get a [TileJSON response](https://www.mapbox.com/help/define-tilejson/) response for the layer back with the full url to the custom layer tileset.

 ##### Vector or raster tile layers